-9. All subawards ("subgrants") must have specific federal authorization
+22. All subawards ("subgrants") must have specific federal authorization

-The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements for authorization of any subaward.
+The subgrantee at any tier, must comply with all applicable requirements for authorization of any subaward.
 This condition applies to agreements that -- for purposes of federal grants administrative requirements -- OJP considers a "subaward" (and therefore does not consider a procurement "contract").